Sony Dream Machine: History

-In the mid-1960s, Sony introduced the first Dream Machine.
-The basic idea was to use a radio program to wake up users more pleasantly, as many people found the loud mechanical alarm made by traditional alarm clocks disturbing.
-The use of direct-read digital display as opposed to a traditional clock dial gave the design a modernistic feel, which was much appreciated in the so-called Atomic Age.
-It is not certain if Sony truly invented the concept of digital radio clock with Dream Machine, but it was at least one of the first to hit the market.
-Earliest models were for Japan domestic market only, and since Sony has never published an official product chronicle, information on these early models have been scarce online and often in Japanese only, sourced from outdated marketing material and old catalogues.
+Sony introduced its first clock radios in the mid-1960s; the Dream Machine brand was introduced later.
+The devices allowed users to wake up to a radio broadcast instead of a conventional alarm sound, as many people found the loud mechanical alarm made by traditional alarm clocks disturbing.
+The use of direct-read digital display as opposed to a traditional clock dial gave the design a modernistic feel, which reflected the modernist or Space Age design trends of the period.
+It is not certain if Sony truly invented the concept of digital radio clock with Dream Machine, but it was among the early commercially successful clock-radio product lines.
+The earliest models were intended only for the Japanese domestic market, and since Sony has never published an official product chronicle, information on these early models has been scarce online and often in Japanese only, sourced from outdated marketing material and old catalogues.

 By the late 1960s, Sony began to export these machines and soon they become an international hit.
 It was a popular choice of holiday gift by early 1970s worldwide.
 It was one of the first widely adopted home digital appliances.
 By the mid-1980s many rival products existed, although the Dream Machine line was considered premium due to its stylish design, high quality components, simplicity, ease of use, and good sound quality for its radio.
 Many original working examples survive to this day with minimal maintenance.

 For a short time in the late 2000s, the radio clock market experienced a resurgence, because of several new models including iPod / iPhone 30 pin docks and CD players.
 By the early 2010s, Sony stopped manufacturing new clocks under the "Dream Machine" name.
 At the time of discontinuation, the name was used for over forty years.

 The "Snooze" button featured in all digital alarm clock, was stylized as "Dream Bar" on a Dream Machine.
 In Japan, Dream Machine's Alarm function is called "Ohayo" mode which literally means "Good Morning" in English.

 For certain markets and eras, Sony would use other commercial names for their radio clock products, such as DIGIMATIC (UK/EU), or Digital 24 (US/North America), however the actual design would be identical or similar to those branded as Dream Machine.

 The manufacturing of Dream Machine is an early example of outsourcing.
 The vast majority of Dream Machines were assembled outside of Japan, in either Hong Kong or Malaysia, and later models were mostly made in China.